2022 Audi Q5 Trim Levels, Configurations & Comparisons.

 A few more package options open up on the Premium Plus.
 The Warm Weather package features rear window sunshades, ventilated front seats, and - on the Q5 45 TFSI - front sport seats with 4-way power lumbar (which come standard on the 55 TFSI e variant).
 The Navigation package will equip the MMI Navigation plus infotainment system and the Audi connect PRIME & Plus six-month trial subscription.
 The Black Optic package swaps in black roof rails, black exterior trim, and (exclusively on the 45 TFSI) 20-inch 5-arm cutter wheels with a chic bi-color finish.
 The Bang & Olufsen 3D Premium Sound System is added as a stand-alone option.

-Compare the 2022 Audi Q5 Premium Plus vs Prestige Trim Levels.
+Compare the Premium Plus vs Prestige Trims.
 What is the difference?

 As you can see, the 2022 Audi Q5's first two trim levels pack quite a punch in terms of included features.
 But does the line-topping Prestige justify the price jump?